whoisniskii/typescript-discord-boilerplate/README.md

 1. Create a Discord application.
 [Guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot).
 2. Install Node.js v16.9.0 or newer.
 3. Fork or clone this repository.
+4. Install yarn using `npm i -g yarn`.
-4. Install all dependencies using `yarn install`.
+5. Install all dependencies using `yarn install`.
-5. Rename `.env.example` to `.env` and fill out the values.
+6. Rename `.env.example` to `.env` and fill out the values.
-5. Build the entire project using `yarn build`.
+7. Build the entire project using `yarn build`.
-6. Start the bot using `yarn start`.
+8. Start the bot using `yarn start`.

 ## 📚 License
 This project is licensed under the [GPL-3.0](LICENSE) license.